r3APA3EH/Documentation/pal/intro.md

 :::note

-This wiki is very WIP.
-Once it's done, it's going to have a lot of info I swear!
-Also checkout the Emotecraft wiki since some of it's pages might be useful to you.
+Checkout the Emotecraft wiki since some of its pages might be useful to you.

 :::